freegeeks/mobile-drums/README.md

 <br>
 Try a live [DEMO](http://mobiledrums.freegeeks.nl:8443/)

-- Create as many room as you want
+- Create as many rooms as you want
 - Invite as many friends as you can
 - For better experience use Google Chrome (of course)